ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

     INFO Login to the console with user: kubeadmin, password: my-kube-password
     ```

 The password for the user that was created during installation can also be found in the auth subdirectory in the install-dir.
-It lets you log in through oc login and also gives you access to the web console.
+You can log in through oc login and have access to the web console.
 The URL for the console is `https://console-openshift-console.<cluster>.<base_domain>`.

 1. Run the following command from the */opt/ocpinstall* directory: